-The Coordinating Official (CO) for the Caltech NSF GRFP program is Professor Douglas C. Rees, who can be contacted through the Graduate Studies Office.
+The Coordinating Official (CO) for the Caltech NSF GRFP program is Professor David Chan, who can be contacted through the Graduate Studies Office.
 Please see the NSF GFRP Administrative Guide or the NSF Frequently Asked Questions resource before contacting the CO, many of your questions can be answered by reading the guide.
 Fellows are responsible for administering their own fellowship status, submitting reports, etc. through the NSF Fastlane Website.
 Fellows should include the following acknowledgement on all publications derived from work done while they were fellowship recipients: "This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE‐1745301"

 Federally-funded fellowships such as the NSF GRFP, NDSEG, DOE CSGF have special restrictions on the use of their awards.
 Most importantly, rules for NSF have significantly changed in the last few years.
 Please take note of the following restrictions on NSF GRFP awards.